Car Accident Attorneys in Lake County

 Causes of Lake County Accidents

-Each day in Illinois, there are more than 850 car accidents across the state.
-As a result, one person dies in a car accident, and more than 65 people are seriously hurt every single day.5 A car accident can happen for a number of reasons; however, they rarely occur without some level of driver negligence.
-If drivers paid attention to the road and their driving, almost all car accidents could be avoided.
-Unfortunately, drivers often fail to take their driving responsibilities seriously.
+Each day in Illinois, there are more than 810 car accidents.
+As a result, one person dies in a car accident, and more than 45 people are seriously hurt every single day.
+A car accident can happen for many reasons; however, it rarely occurs without some level of driver negligence.

 Some of the most common causes of Lake County car accidents include: